Juvenile Idiopathic Arthritis: Deciding About Total Joint Replacement

 - Other joint involvement.
 It is easier to predict the success of total joint replacement if only one joint, such as the knee joint, is involved and all other joints in that limb are normal.
 This is often not the case in children who need total joint replacement.
 Other joint abnormalities may make the surgical procedure difficult or may complicate the recovery process.
 For example, a child with an affected knee and hip in the same leg may have a difficult rehab from total hip replacement if the knee is painful and stiff.

 - Ability to use walking aids.
 If a child's upper extremities (such as the elbow and shoulder) are affected by arthritis, it may be hard for him or her to use crutches or walkers during the rehab process following a total hip replacement.

-- How long will the joint replacement last?
+- How long the joint replacement will last.
 Depending on how old a child is when diagnosed with JIA, he or she can expect to live for another 50 to 80 years.
-Many joint replacements must be redone after 10 to 30 years of use, because the parts loosen.
+Many joint replacements must be redone after several years of use, because the parts loosen.
 Most children with JIA do not put the same amount of stress on a total joint replacement as active or athletic adults who have had replacements for osteoarthritis, but loosening still occurs eventually.
 A very young child may need another joint replacement by age 20 and might need to replace the same joint 3 or 4 times over a lifetime.